Leeds - Wolves: How to watch, start time, team news, prediction, odds

-Leeds – Wolves will serve as the finale of matchweek no. 5 in the Premier League when the two sides meet at Elland Road on Monday (Watch live at 3 pm ET, online via Peacock Premium).
+Leeds – Wolves will serve as the finale of matchweek no. 5 in the Premier League when the two sides meet at Elland Road on Monday (Watch live at 3 pm ET, on NBCSN and online via NBCSports.com).

 An interesting subplot to watch on Monday, and beyond: Leeds will undoubtedly fancy themselves as “the next Wolves” — a side to gain promotion and immediately not only establish themselves as a perennial PL side, but a side that resides in the top-half of the table year after year.